grismedis/WebGL-resources/README.md

 2. [WebGL Fundamentals](https://webglfundamentals.org) by Gregg Tavares.
 Accordint to the author "WebGL from the ground up.
 No magic."

+3. [Fragment Foundry](http://hughsk.io/fragment-foundry/chapters/01-hello-world.html) by Hugh Kennedy.
+According to the author "This is a self-guided workshop introducing you to the magic of fragment shaders.".

 ## Debuging Tools
 ### Browser